Simplypri/Home_Credit_Default_Prediction/README.md

 F1-score

-ROC–AUC
+ROCâ€“AUC

-Emphasis was placed on recall and ROC–AUC, as false negatives are costly in credit risk assessment.
+Emphasis was placed on recall and ROCâ€“AUC, as false negatives are costly in credit risk assessment.

 6. Key Insights